PoserMocap.com Is Your Source For Motion Capture Animations

 One of the things that we want to do with Posermocap.com is to go beyond simply providing motion capture files for use in Poser.
 We want to be able to turn this site into a resource for Poser animators, thus unleashing this powerful piece of software and enabling people to create their own animated short films and projects.

-If you read through the articles in the News page you’ll see that we’ve already taken steps to do this.
-From the Animation Democracy series of posts to product reviews and book reviews we’re hoping to provide our readers with the inspiration and resources they need to help them learn to animate within Poser.
+If you read through the articles in the site you’ll see that we’ve already taken steps to do this.
+We’re hoping to provide our readers with the inspiration and resources they need to help them learn to animate within Poser.
 Starting with this article, we’re adding a new section to this page for tips, tricks, and techniques.
 This section will be an ongoing collection of articles that will provide shortcuts, tutorials, and interesting tricks to use when animating with Poser.

 Just about every Poser user has experienced the problem of Runtime bloat.
 Because there is such a wealth of low-cost and even free content available to Poser users online, it becomes very easy for Runtimes to approach several Gigabytes in size.
 Of course as the Runtimes grow (and because of the file dependencies between Poser figures, props, poses, and textures) they tend to become confused messes that are both difficult to navigate and reduce productivity to a crawl.
 The solution then, is to look at the employing a multiple, organized Runtimes in order to create a logical and easy-to-navigate file structure.